nknaian/musicrecs/README.md

     print(secrets.token_urlsafe(16))
     ```
 - Create a file named *.env* at the root of your repo, and put in the following export commands
-  (replacing 'insert here' values with your own values):
+  (replacing placeholder values with your own values):
     ```bash
     export SPOTIPY_CLIENT_ID="insert-spotify-client-id-here"
     export SPOTIPY_CLIENT_SECRET="insert-spotify-client-secret-here"